OIE Mentor Supports Innovators’ Growth and Potential

-The University of Pittsburgh Hunter Family Foundation Traumatic Brain Injury Translational Research Program (the Hunter Program) was established to drive discoveries and technologies in the areas of nervous system injury, inflammation, and disease identified in the lab closer to products and treatments for patients.
+The University of Pittsburgh Hunter Family Foundation Innovation in Neuroscience Program (the Hunter Program) was established to drive discoveries and technologies in the areas of nervous system injury, inflammation, and disease identified in the lab closer to products and treatments for patients.
 Made possible through the generosity of the Hunter Family, the program is designed to bridge the gap between academic bench science and commercial development by corporate partners or through the creation of new companies.

 A single $100,000 award is granted each year to further develop Pitt technologies addressing unmet needs in the field of neuroscience with compelling proof-of-principle or proof-of-concept data.